dubzzz/fast-check/packages/ava/README.md

 `@fast-check/ava` supports all of [AVA's assertions](https://github.com/avajs/ava/blob/main/docs/03-assertions.md#assertions) and like AVA, it supports synchronous and asynchronous functions, including promises, observables, and callbacks.
 See [AVA's documentation](https://github.com/avajs/ava/blob/main/docs/01-writing-tests.md#declaring-test) for more information.

+⚠️ **WARNING:** When relying on `@fast-check/ava`, returning `true` or `false` in your predicates is not taken into account.
+The library wants assertions or plans to be defined as `ava` itself does.
+Nonetheless you can still use primitives such as `fc.pre` to cut runs at the middle if some invariants are unmeet: the started plan (if any) will just be ignored.

 ## Advanced

 ### `fast-check` Parameters